List of ReBoot characters: Matrix

-Adult Enzo Matrix, who, due to the dimensional difference of the game world (in the middle of season 3) aged quicker, making the time frame in the game world seem longer than it actually is.
+Adult version of Enzo Matrix, who, due to the dimensional difference of the game world aged quicker, making the time frame in the game world seem longer than it actually is.
 Ashamed of the child he used to be, whom he viewed as weak after his vicious defeat by the User Zaytan, he prefers to be addressed by his surname "Matrix" instead of his given name, which reminds him of his childhood.
-With a cold and gritty personality, violent behavior and a "built-like-a-tank" physique (so physically built, in fact, that he was able to match Megabyte physically in a fight) he is nothing like the child he used to be.
+With a cold and gritty personality, violent behavior and a "built-like-a-tank" physique, he is nothing like the child he used to be.
 He was tempered by what was from his perspective a lifetime of fighting.
-Although he is quick to anger he has still shown a desire to help those in need (albeit in a very gruff and violent way) and his quest to return to Mainframe has let him bring many systems back from the brink of annihilation.
-He harbors an unparalleled hatred towards viruses and will not hesitate to delete them in a violent and merciless manner.
-He is in love with AndrAIa, who has now matured as well, but is also quite jealous and protective of her.
-Deep down, he had a fear that he might become or already be a hate-driven, uncaring killer who had forgotten about his home and family and would end up like Megabyte; he had to face his fears and get past them in the episode "Number Seven" (based on The Prisoner).
-He would several times show an extreme temper, aiming a gun at Ray Tracer during arguments, and he instinctively raises his gun when surprised by something that might possibly be dangerous (including if he is bumped into).
+Although he is quick to anger, he has still shown a desire to help those in need, and his quest to return to Mainframe has let him bring many systems back from the brink of annihilation.
+He harbors an unparalleled hatred towards viruses and will not hesitate to delete them.
+He is in love with AndrAIa, who has matured as well, but is also quite jealous and protective of her.
+Deep down, he feared that he might become or already be a hate-driven, uncaring killer who had forgotten about his home and family and would end up like Megabyte; he had to face his fears and get past them in the episode "Number Seven" (based on The Prisoner).